Opinion | We need a ‘Mazars warning’ on everything Trump says

 The accountants were apparently too busy on the abacus to notice earlier clues that Trump’s probity was suspect: his insurrection-fomenting lie about a stolen election, his personal fixer’s conviction over hush money Trump paid to a porn actress, an endless parade of scandal at Trump entities, or the 30,573 documented falsehoods he spoke as president.

-The Mazars disavowal of Trump’s tax statements points to the folly of all those earlier attempts to pry loose Trump’s tax returns.
+The Mazars disavowal of Trump’s financial statements points to the folly of all those earlier attempts to pry loose details about Trump’s finances, such as his tax returns.
 He and his aides lied to the public, the media, Congress, the FBI and the courts.
-Why would he tell the truth to the IRS?
-The question isn’t whether Trump’s tax statements “should no longer be relied upon” but why anyone would have relied upon them in the first place.
+Why would he tell the truth in these filings?
+The question isn’t whether Trump’s financial statements “should no longer be relied upon” but why anyone would have relied upon them in the first place.

 Still, there’s something useful in the should-not-be-relied-upon phrasing.
 Those accused of crimes receive a Miranda warning.
 Those who consume any Trump message should likewise receive a Mazars warning: “The statements of Donald J. Trump should not be relied upon.”